-As CEO, Chris is responsible for company operations, including diversity and community impact plans, compliant construction, design and buildout of the cultivation facilities across two sites in Sheffield, profits and losses (P&L), production planning and inventory management (PPIM), equipment and equipment maintenance schedules. company reporting, company compliance, emergency preparedness, and has final accountability on all SOPs and Policies and Procedures.
+As CEO, Chris is responsible for company operations, including diversity and community impact plans, compliant construction, design and buildout of the manufacturing facilities in Sheffield, profits and losses (P&L), production planning and inventory management (PPIM), equipment and equipment maintenance schedules. company reporting, company compliance, emergency preparedness, and has final accountability on all SOPs and Policies and Procedures.
 From time to time, he may take on other duties as determined by the EMT.